Dr. Frederick Lang

 J Neurosurg.
 2021 Oct 8:1-9. doi: 10.3171/2021.5.JNS21772.
 Epub ahead of print.
 PMID: 34624857

-Tumors that arise in the nasal cavity and the paranasal sinuses often involve the antior skull base and may extend intracranially.
+Tumors that arise in the nasal cavity and the paranasal sinuses often involve the anterior skull base and may extend intracranially.
 These malignancies have been managed using a variety of surgical approaches, with a more recent shift towards the incorporation of endoscopic surgical techniques.

-The long-term clinical outcomes and risks associated with surgical management of sionasal tumors extending to the anterior skull base have not been extensively studied.
+The long-term clinical outcomes and risks associated with surgical management of sinonasal tumors extending to the anterior skull base have not been extensively studied.
 In this study led by Dr. DeMonte, the authors evaluated the clinical outcomes in 225 patients who were treated at MD Anderson over a period of 28 years for these types of tumors.

-To account for differences in the surgical techniquest and adjuvant multimodal therapies used over time, patients were stratified by the time period (decade) during which they were treated.
+To account for differences in the surgical techniques and adjuvant multimodal therapies used over time, patients were stratified by the time period (decade) during which they were treated.
 Interestingly, while the frequency of higher-stage disease at the time of surgery increased over time, median overall survival remained stable.
 The rate of major complications significantly decreased from the first to the third decade studied.
 The use of a lumbar drain was a significant predictor of complications.

 Overall, this study found that the surgical management of sinonasal malignancies with anterior skull base involvement was safe, and that the safety of surgery has improved over time most likely due to the increased use of endoscopic surgical techniques and the avoidance of the routine use of lumbar spinal drains.